 A beautiful relationship, a great job, and financial security are remarkable outcomes for anyone, but Christ did not come to give you those things.
-Jesus came to die on a cross so you could have an example to follow.
-You need steps to lead you to a better life.
+Jesus came to die on a cross so that you could have an example to follow.
+You must walk in His steps to find a better life.

 When sin came into the world, violence, disease, and corruption came along with it.
 Every person became a bad person (Isaiah 64:6; Romans 3:10–12).
 And bad things happen to bad people.
 Christ did not come to die to change violence, disease, or corruption.
 He came to change lives.

-The longer it takes a person to understand, embrace, and find joy in suffering, the more susceptible they will be to discouragement.
-Our therapeutic culture is opposed to this kind of teaching because they are beholding to an anti-suffering message.
-Part of the American dream is to remove all suffering from everyone, which is an untenable teaching that does not factor in the doctrine of fallenness.
+The longer it takes a person to find strength in suffering, the more susceptible they will be to discouragement.
+Our therapeutic culture is opposed to this kind of teaching because they are beholden to an anti-suffering message.
+Part of the American dream is to remove all suffering from everyone, which is untenable teaching that does not factor in the doctrine of fallenness.

-If your goal is to rid yourself of your problems but cannot get to that utopian place, then you may be setup for un-resolvable disappointment.
-If their medications do not work or if a divorce does not give you a better life, then you will not be far from depression.
+If your goal is to rid yourself of your problems, but you cannot get to that utopian place, you may be set up for unresolvable disappointment.
+If medications do not work or if a divorce does not give you a better life, you will not be far from depression.

-If your primary purpose in life is to be healthy and wealthy, then you will be working counter to the purposes of God and your frustrations will mount.
+If your primary purpose in life is to be healthy and wealthy, you will be working counter to the purposes of God, and your frustrations will mount.
 Resisting God’s suffering-centric plans for you will send you into a black hole of hopelessness.
 The way up is most assuredly down.
-The Gospel narrative always cuts against the grain of the world’s narrative (1 Corinthians 1:25).
+The gospel narrative always cuts against the grain of the world’s narrative (1 Corinthians 1:25).

 Let me reiterate: I am not saying you should contract HIV to be strong.
-I’m not saying you should intentionally become bankrupt in order to unleash God’s power in your life.
-I’m saying that our circumstances, whatever they are, become a means to find God’s strength, hope, peace, and contentment.
+I’m not saying you should intentionally become bankrupt to unleash God’s power in your life.
+I’m saying that your circumstances, whatever they are, become a means to find God’s strength, hope, peace, and contentment.

 It could be that God will choose to “raise you from negative circumstances,” but, again, that cannot be your first or most important prayer request.
 Your first and greatest desire must be to die in Christ, which does unleash God’s perfected power in your life (John 12:24).

-You will have to let go of your strength to hold on to His.
+You will have to let go of your strength to hold on to His strength.
 Perhaps this sample prayer from the Valley of Vision prayer book may guide you in grasping some of these deeper truths.